Once Upon a Time in Hollywood (novel)

+It also focuses on Charles Manson's pursuit of a music career and the "inner worlds" of Sharon Tate and Trudi Frazer.
 There is a chapter dedicated to the Manson Family's "creepy crawls".
 In it, Manson instructs "Pussycat" to break into a wealthy, elderly couple's house while they are sleeping.
-Manson encouraged going into wealthy unvacated homes, which the Manson girls would enter and steal valuables.
-He taught them to wear dark clothing and "crawl" through the house.
-The term "creepy crawl" was invented by the Manson girls.

 Tarantino explains the inner thoughts of the controversial Bruce Lee–Cliff Booth fight, saying that Booth tricks Lee into the fight and Booth is fighting his own instinct to murder Lee more than Lee himself.
-Booth is a "ringer," a stuntman brought in and paid on the side to hurt actors who "tag" (hit for real) stuntmen.
-Lee does this and Booth believes Lee's kung fu is all for show and screen, and that judo is a superior martial art.
-Booth is brought in as a ringer to the sets of Hurry Sundown and The Wild Wild West, where he hits Otto Preminger and Robert Conrad in the face, "knocking [them] on their ass[es]".
-"Pussycat" refers to Booth as "Mr. Blonde," the alias of Vic Vega (Michael Madsen) in Tarantino's Reservoir Dogs.

-The novel includes an entire chapter on the career of Lancer lead, James Stacy.
+The novel includes several chapters on the backstory of Lancer and its lead actor, James Stacy.

 It also contains a chapter detailing how Booth came to own his pit bull, Brandy, and another chapter focused on Booth living in France after escaping from a Filipino jungle as a POW.
 Tarantino based the Brandy and POW chapters on true stories.